Douglas Macgregor: Kosovo War

 In 2014, Macgregor went on Russian state-owned RT and criticized U.S. intervention in the Kosovo War in the late 1990s.
 He described the results of US intervention in Kosovo as to "put, essentially, a Muslim drug mafia in charge of that country".

 NATO

 In a 2016 presentation to military students, Macgregor said that "old alliances like NATO may vanish", arguing that it is "time to reexamine U.S. investment in 'allies' that are doing too little to secure their own sovereign interests" and that the "Cold War ended 27 years ago".

 Israel

 Macgregor has made statements in support of Israel having defensible borders, the annexation of the Golan Heights, and the decision to move the U.S. embassy to Jerusalem.
 On several occasions he has said that U.S. support for Israel is due to the "Israeli lobby" and "AIPAC" making top officials "very, very rich".
-MacGregor has made countless anti Israel statements especially in 2024 and 2025 accusing Israel and the Israeli prime minister Benjamin Netanyahu of genocide and war crimes in Israel's current assault on Palestinians across Gaza, the West Bank, and Israel.
-In his multiple interviews with Daniel L. Davis, MacGregor solely places the blame on Israel for not making peace with the Palestinians in the West Bank and the Gaza Strip.
-He strongly advocates for cutting off all foreign aid to Israel on his platform.